In August of 2021, PCC will release version 9.0 of our electronic charting and practice management software to all PCC users.

 Rx Queue History Updates

 The following things have been changed in the Rx Queue History:

 - Removed: Search Type radio button

 - Removed: Location search

 The new Security Logs section lets you monitor and audit suspicious activity regarding eRx and EPCS usage, such as multiple incorrect password attempts.

-One feature of this security log is the ability to track prescribing activity based on a prescriber’s vacation hours and your office’s office hours.
+One feature of the Security Log is the ability to track prescribing activity based on a prescriber’s vacation hours and your practice’s office hours.
 A user with an administrator role can set your office’s hours in the Administration section of eRx.

 All prescribers can set their vacation hours in My Settings in eRx.